Messenger Residence Hall

 - Bedrooms are outfitted with a bed, desk, desk chair, and dresser for each resident.
 Messenger Hall closets are open facing closets with a shelf and hanging bar for clothing.

 - Beds in Messenger Hall are able to be bunked.
-Residents need to ask for pins to bunk the bed, but are responsible for un-bunking the bed at the end of the year and returning the pins to the Residential Services Office.
+Residents need to ask for pins to bunk the bed, but are responsible for taking the bed apart at the end of the year and returning the pins to the Residential Services Office.

 - Beds cannot be lofted and lofting equipment is not provided.